-The Company generates revenues from fixed income real-estate derived from its buildings held through its subsidiaries in Switzerland (Rümlang and Geneva) and Miami FL.
+The Company generates revenues from fixed income real-estate derived from its buildings held through its subsidiaries in Switzerland (Rümlang and Geneva) and Miami FI.

-Rental income includes minimum rents and expenses recoveries.
-Minimum rents are recognized on an accrual basis over the terms of the related leases on a straight-line basis.
+Rental income includes minimum rents which are recognized on an accrual basis over the terms of the related leases on a straight-line basis.
 Lease revenue recognition commences when the lessee is given possession of the leased space and there are no contingencies offsetting the lessee's obligation to pay rent.